The Trust-Forum project

 authorised users).
 If private, list of those users.

-- A default title or non-restrictive list of possible titles for events
+- A default title or non-restrictive list of possible titles for

-(can be empty)- The same for places, times, and categories.
+events (can be empty)- The same for places, times, and categories.

-Each source is a list of events with the following fields (the default
+Each source is a list of events with the following fields (the

-be modified):
+event, and can be modified):

 - Author (pseudo)